mattscamp/zerousb/README.md

 ## Acknowledgements

-This library is based on and heavily uses code from the [`usb`](https://github.com/karalabe/usb) package by karalabe.
+This library is based on and heavily uses code from the [`trezord-go`](https://github.com/trezor/trezord-go) package.

 Error handling for the `libusb` integration originates from the [`gousb`](https://github.com/google/gousb) library.